yonkow/Relish-Time-an-Angular-App/README.md

 Clone the repo: git clone https://github.com/yonkow/Relish-Time-an-Angular-App.git

-Enter the directory: *cd .......................................*
+Enter the directory: *cd ./GitHub/Relish-Time-an-Angular-App/*

-The directory contains files created by angular-cli and two directories named client and server.
-The client directory contains all the angular related code and the server directory contains all the node/express related code.
+The directory contains files created by angular-cli and two directories named client and REST_API.
+The client directory contains all the angular related code and the REST_API directory contains all the node/express related code.

 Install the dependencies: npm install